Best online clearance deals at Walmart: Save up to 65% on tech, home, kitchen and more

 Xbox Series S Holiday Edition console: $240

-Here's your opportunity to put a brand new gaming console under the Christmas tree and save money while doing it: You can get a the all-digital Xbox Series S Holiday Edition console for $240 at Walmart now.
+Here's your opportunity to gift a brand new gaming console and save money while doing it: You can get a the all-digital Xbox Series S Holiday Edition console for $240 at Walmart now.
 Tap the link below to score the deal while you can.

 Xbox Series S Holiday Edition console (512 GB), $240 (reduced from $299)